 Building an electric vehicle is no easy task.
 In addition to the variety of components that need to be sourced from outside the country and its long procurement times, the cost of building an FS electric vehicle can be more than two times of a combustion vehicle.

-The purpose of thee steps below is to guide teams towards building their understanding in what encompasses the design and manufacture of an electric vehicle through an approach that is cost-effective and feedback intensive.
+The purpose of three steps below is to guide teams towards building their understanding in what encompasses the design and manufacture of an electric vehicle through an approach that is cost-effective and feedback intensive.

-Step 1: Participate in the FSEV Concept Challenge
+Step 1: FSEV Concept Challenge

-Step 2: Participate in the Accumulator Tech Review
+Optional: Accumulator Tech Review

 Note: This is a technical review and not a challenge / competition.
 Teams will receive feedback during and post-review.

-Step 3: Participate in the Formula Bharat Electric Class
+Step 3: Formula Bharat – Electric Class